Nellie Brown Mitchell: Personal life

-Nellie E. Brown married Charles Lewis Mitchell.
-He was a disabled veteran of the American Civil War, having lost a foot as a member of the 55th Massachusetts Infantry Regiment.
-He was also one of the first two African-American members of the Massachusetts legislature, along with Edward G. Walker.
+Nellie E. Brown married Lieutenant Charles Lewis Mitchell in 1877.
+He enlisted in 1863 as a member of the 55th Massachusetts Infantry Regiment, which consisted of African-American soldiers who fought during the American Civil War.
+He fought at the battle of Honey Hill in South Carolina, where he was severely wounded on Nov.
+30, 1864 losing his right foot.
+Charles was one of the first two African-American members of the Massachusetts legislature, along with Edward G. Walker.
 Nellie Brown Mitchell was widowed in 1912, and she died in Roxbury on January 5, 1924, aged 78 years.